tfgg/yournextmep/_candidates/eu2014/ukip/caroline-jones.md

 person: caroline-jones
 region: wales
 party: ukip
-title: Wales - UKIP - Caroline Jones
+title: Caroline Jones is running for MEP in Wales for UKIP
 incumbent: false
 ---